 Format 2 consists of a format code (coverageFormat) and a count of glyph index ranges (rangeCount), followed by an array of records (rangeRecords).
 Each RangeRecord consists of a start glyph index (startGlyphID), an end glyph index (endGlyphID), and the Coverage Index associated with the range's Start glyph.
 Ranges shall be in glyph ID order, and they must be distinct, with no overlapping.

 The Coverage Indexes for the first range begin with zero (0), and increase sequentially to (endGlyphId - startGlyphId).
-For each successive range, the starting Coverage Index is one greater than the ending Coverage Index of the the preceding range.
+For each successive range, the starting Coverage Index is one greater than the ending Coverage Index of the preceding range.
 Thus, startCoverageIndex for each non-initial range must equal the length of the preceding range (endGlyphID - startGlyphID + 1) added to the startGlyphIndex of the preceding range.
 This allows for a quick calculation of the Coverage Index for any glyph in any range using the formula: Coverage Index (glyphID) = startCoverageIndex + glyphID - startGlyphID.

 Example 6 at the end of this clause shows a Coverage table that uses Format 2 to identify a range of numeral glyphs in a font.